 Complex Access Control Governance in Snowflake with Privacera

 Fine-Grained Access Control (FGAC) is commonly used in parsing and separating the users who do or do not have access to information in a document.
-A common example being, barring access to certain information to those in the marketing department while still allowing them viewing rights to information relevant to their job.
+A common example being, barring access to certain information to those in the marketing department while still allowing team viewing rights to specific information required to perform their job.

-Why use Privacera in conjunction with Snowflake for FGAC?
-Privacera streamlines Snowflake policy management by simplifying the process and automatically updating Snowflake policies through the Privacera Platform.
-We use a simple click-based GUI which allows users an easy time setting up their policies that translate to Snowflakes-specific grant/revoke privileges.
+Why use Privacera in conjunction with Snowflake data access control?
+Privacera streamlines Snowflake access control by simplifying the process and automatically updating Snowflake policies through the Privacera Platform.
+We use a simple click-based GUI which allows users an easy time creating their policies that translate to Snowflakes-specific grant/revoke privileges.

 These privileges can be tuned to file-, row-, and even column-levels while even providing audit records from Apache Ranger’s central audit stores and engines like Apache Kafka.
-Because of this, Snowflake users then gain access to a variety of benefits such as managing permissions for roles and set policies for users and groups from the Active Directory, the joining of datasets across multiple Snowflake roles, integrating with native Snowflake Audits allowing for precise access analytics, centralizing and publish audit records to external log aggregators and SIEMs, easily applying consistent compliance policies for GDPR, CCPA, LGPD, HIPAA, and other regulations, providing delegated policy administration for business groups and data owners, implementing dynamic column masking, row-level filtering, and column-level access control and simplifying policy management and enabling tag-based policies.
+Because of this, Snowflake users then gain access to a variety of benefits such as managing permissions for roles and set policies for users and teams from the Active Directory, the joining of datasets across multiple Snowflake roles, integrating with native Snowflake Audits allowing for precise access analytics, centralizing and publish audit records to external log aggregators and SIEMs, easily applying consistent compliance policies for GDPR, CCPA, LGPD, HIPAA, and other regulations, providing delegated policy administration for business groups and data owners, implementing dynamic column masking, row-level filtering, row-level security, Snowflake column-level security, and access control.
+It simplifies policy management and enables tag-based policies.

 To walk through a use case, consider the following scenario.